Victim of Financial Fraud? Call Now

 • Brokers do not have a fiduciary duty, unlike RIAs.

 Brokers are not fiduciaries–a controversial fact of the securities industry.
 Still, brokers must adhere to FINRA 2111.
 FINRA Rule 2111’s suitability obligations, require brokers to ensure that their recommendations align with the client’s financial status, investment objectives, and risk tolerance.
-For now, this is the main safeguard between investors and reckless brokers pushing potential bad investments.
+For now, this is the main safeguard between investors and reckless brokers pushing potentially bad investments.
 Investors should always keep in mind that although brokers are obligated to recommend investments that they believe are suitable for the investor, it does not automatically mean the recommendations are best for the investor.

 What Happens When a Broker Recommends an Unsuitable Investment?